 default._domainkey.example.tld.
 IN TXT ( "v=DKIM1; k=rsa; t=y; s=email; " "p=MIHfMA0GCSqGSIb3DQEBAQUAA4HNADCByQKBwQC2Cwpa/+Xhfkzn0QnyQoxRwoJPb+s51dIt9UtFLMlMFuYa/k3GBwZ7UWeyAaQJ3RibSzKV/YwgFuMrzyISrLNSuL2k1bQlQQG8nl23Mu9Mowcb+mV2/3G7roshK6kOLNA0IV2SBl8/0UoNZR/x7c1lzVtVqdj0vW1SsJzgGfbt4LGRvCPyjdg+SLpYtOd/Li4Y1pvHgSRKQRrklpKeJo" "nJQ4+lXWqzYtuX9xdNH46ck2HUl56Ob4cy3/gYCJBWrAsCAwEAAQ==" ) ; ----- DKIM key default for example.tld

-Copying and pasting everything between the parens in the value field and pasting them into Route 53 works flawlessly.
+Copying and pasting everything between the parentheses in the value field and pasting them into Route 53 works flawlessly.
 The catch?
 This won't be treated as a single record, but three individual responses.
 None of which are complete and valid DKIM records.

 This happens because Route 53's value field treats newlines as separate records.